 So what does this mean to me?

-In May, we will deliver directly to your doorstep:
+We will deliver directly to your doorstep:

 - a blue sack for paper and card